Multi-Agent Coordination via Multi-Level Communication: Introduction

 A general approach to solving the coordination problem is to make sure that ties between equally good actions are broken by all agents.
 One simple mechanism for doing so is to know exactly what others will do and adjust the behavior accordingly under a unique ordering of agents and actions \citep{busoniu2008comprehensive}.
 Inspired by this, we reconsider the cooperative game from an asynchronous perspective.
-In other words, each agent is assigned a priority (\ie order) of decision-making each step in both training and execution, thus the Stackelberg equilibrium (SE) \citep{von2010market} is naturally set up as the learning objective.
-Specifically, the upper-level agents make decisions before the lower-level agents.
+In other words, each agent is assigned a priority (\ie order) of decision-making at each step, thus the Stackelberg equilibrium (SE) \citep{von2010market} is naturally set up as the learning objective.
+Specifically, the upper-level agents make decisions before the lower-level agents (Each agent represents a unique level, with upper and lower levels being relative.).
 Therefore, the lower-level agents can acquire the actual actions of the upper-level agents by communication and make their decisions conditioned on what the upper-level agents would do.
-Under this setting, the SE is likely to be Pareto superior to the average Nash equilibrium (NE) in games that require a high cooperation level \citep{zhang2020bi}.
-However, \textit{is it necessary to decide a specific priority of decision-making for each agent?} Ideally, the optimal joint policy can be decomposed by any orders \citep{wen2019probabilistic}, \eg \(\pi^*(a_1,a_2|s)=\pi^*(a_1|s)\pi^*(a_2|s,a_1) =\pi^*(a_2|s)\pi^*(a_1|s,a_2)\).
-But during the learning process, it is unlikely for agents to use the optimal actions of other agents for gradient calculation, making it still vulnerable to the relative overgeneralization problem \citep{wei2018multiagent}.
-Overall, there is no guarantee that the above equation will hold in the learning process, thus ordering should be carefully concerned.
+Importantly, \textbf{we never break the fundamental dynamic, \(p(s_{t+1}|s_t, \boldsymbol{a}^{1:k-1})\), in the multi-agent system.} The agents make decisions asynchronously but perform actions simultaneously as the default environment setting.